 A nonqualified deferred compensation (NQDC) plan can be a tax-efficient way to save for specific goals, particularly retirement.
-But like any financial tool, an NQDC plan is effective only when it is used properly.
+But like any financial tool, an NQDC plan takes proper planning—often decades in advance—to be effective.

 Making deferral elections